Counselling for Children

 Research shows that creative play, including clay work and art activities, provides a safe and supportive environment for young children to express emotions and process difficult experiences.

-At Nancy’s Creative Counselling, we use clay, painting, imaginative play, dress-ups, and body-work to help children communicate feelings that may be hard to put into words.
+At Nancy’s Creative Counselling, I use clay, painting, imaginative play, dress-ups, and body-work to help children communicate feelings that may be hard to put into words.

 Parents and carers can also use these creative play and clay work activities to support NDIS goals, including: